wmcdonald404/wmcdonald404.github.io/_posts/2024-10-17-running-jekyll-in-a-devcontainer.md

 	}
 	```

-	> **Note:** The `runArgs` used here are the minimum required to run the Devcontainer on Podman.
+	> **Note #1:** The `runArgs` used here are the minimum required to run the Devcontainer on Podman.
 Docker may run with fewer explicit options.

+	> **Note #2:** We're using Podman so we can drop a Podman-specific devcontainer configuration into `.devcontainer/podman/devcontainer.json`, we can also have a Docker-specific devcontainer configuration in `.devcontainer/docker/devcontainer.json`.
+The plugin should in theory chose the correct config for the runtime in use.

 3. Open the Devcontainer: